Qurrent-AI/workforce-specs/spec_creation_prompt.md

     - Happy path (plain-language, executive-friendly).
     - Value proposition (what makes it compelling based on visible capabilities).

-#### Phase 2 — Path Audit
+#### Phase 2 — Non-Technical Path Audit

-In the Architecture Overview, capture the key workflow components and how they transition from one to the next.
+In the Agent Architecture, provide a non-technical overview of how the agents are used in the workflow and how they interact with each other.
 Note opportunities for human intervention.

-In the Decision Ledger, produce a non-technical, outcome-focused, enumerated list of decisions the workforce makes, in execution order.
-This augments (does not replace) technical mapping and MUST be placed under the template's "### Decision Ledger" section.
-Decisions should be concise, but granular.
+In the Decision Ledger, produce a non-technical, enumerated list of decisions the workforce makes, in execution order.
+This augments (does not replace) technical mapping.
+Decisions should be concise, but very granular.

 Enumerate each decision.
 For each, include:
 - Decision inputs, if applicable